-Introduction
+2. Introduction

-Our Vision for Children and Young People in Boroondara
+2.1 Our Vision for Children and Young People in Boroondara

-The Children and Young People's Action Plan (the Plan) supports the vision of Council's key strategic document: the Boroondara Community Plan 2017-27 (BCP), for 'A vibrant and inclusive city, meeting the needs and aspirations of its community'.
+The Children and Young People Action Plan (the draft Plan) supports the vision of Council's key strategic document, the Boroondara Community Plan 2017-27 (BCP), for 'A vibrant and inclusive city, meeting the needs and aspirations of its community'.

-The vision of the Plan is:

-"The City of Boroondara is a city where children and young people are valued, happy, healthy, safe and empowered to actively participate in our community".
+The vision of the draft Plan is to strive towards a city where children and young people are valued, happy, healthy and safe and actively participate in our community.